timothyshores/Formation/Data Structures/Binary Trees/README.md

 - Perfect binary trees have O(log N) time complexity for search, insert and delete
 - Perfect binary trees have a heigh of O(log N)

+## Binary Search Tree (BST)

+Binary Search Trees are trees are optimized for searching and comparisons.
+It maintains parent child relationships unlike a hash table or array.

+### BST Requirements

+All child nodes to the right of a parent node must be greater than the parent node.

+All child nodes to the less of a parent node must be less than the parent node.

+Given these two properties makes it very simple to find the minimum and maximum values within a BST.

+By continually traversing left starting from the root node until there are no more children will be the minimum value in the BST.

+By continually traversing right starting from the root node until there are no more children will be the maximum value in the BST.